 What is a much more interesting link between oysters and seduction is a connection between an oyster’s aromatics and seduction.
 According to the research of the late Dr. Max Lake, that subtle, salty and briny scent is similar to a sex pheromone.
 (Pheromones are those scents of attraction our bodies react to on a subconscious level.)
 So it could be that simply placing a platter of oysters at the table could whet a diner’s sexual appetite.

-But the potential of an oyster’s scent to subconsciously pique a diner’s sexual interest is really just a jumping-off point to the potential of oysters as aphrodisiacs.
+But the potential of an oyster’s scent to subconsciously pique a diner’s sexual interest is just a jumping-off point to the potential of oysters as aphrodisiacs.
 To truly understand and celebrate oysters as aphrodisiacs, we need to take a closer look at what oysters offer nutritionally and how that translates to improved sexual function and sexual excitement.

 A 3-ounce serving of raw, Pacific oysters contains: